 This track is a strong fit for students interested in AI systems, signal and image processing, robotics, hardware-adjacent AI applications, intelligent systems, and engineering-driven AI deployment.

-Students build a strong foundation in artificial intelligence, machine learning, ethics, and mathematics while learning to think critically about how AI technologies affect society.
+Students build a strong foundation in artificial intelligence, machine learning, ethics, and mathematics while learning to think critically about how AI technologies affect people, organizations, and society.

-Students gain hands-on experience through projects, co-ops, and internships.
-These opportunities help students apply AI algorithms and tools to real-world problems while building practical experience for future careers.
+Students gain practical experience through projects, co-ops, and internships.
+These opportunities help students apply AI algorithms and tools to real-world problems while building experience for future roles in industry, research, or advanced study.

-Students work closely with faculty and industry professionals who are recognized leaders in AI-powered robotics, computer vision, machine learning, data analysis, decision-making, assistive technology, and related fields.
+Students learn from faculty and industry professionals working in areas such as AI-powered robotics, computer vision, machine learning, data analysis, decision-making, assistive technology, and human-AI interaction.

 Graduates of the M.S. in Artificial Intelligence are prepared to understand, implement, and deploy AI technologies across disciplines.
 The program prepares students for careers in industry, science, applied AI development, and advanced research.
 Students graduate with technical expertise in AI and machine learning, practical experience applying AI tools and algorithms, and an understanding of the ethical and social contexts that shape responsible AI development.